UEFA bans Ante Rebic for 5 European games for foul, insults

 Rebic was shown a red card — which can result in a three-game ban — for challenging Strasbourg’s goalkeeper with a raised boot in a Europa League playoff on Aug.
 29.

-UEFA says Eintracht sporting director Bruno Hübner also was banned for two games for “abusive language at a match official.”
+UEFA said Eintracht sporting director Bruno Hübner also was banned for two games for “abusive language at a match official.”

 UEFA punished Eintracht for fans throwing objects by ordering part of the stadium closed when the German club hosts Standard Liege on Oct.
 24. Eintracht also was fined 44,000 euros ($48,500).